#SelenaGomez Songs Rated By #13ReasonsWhy Stars, #Bullying Message Lost

 — Shady Music Facts (@TheShadyFacts) April 17, 2017

-Shortly after this last all-caps tweet, Larsson deleted her entire Twitter history, later admitting that she used the website deletealltweets.com to do so, and started again with a fresh, clean twitter account.
+Shortly after this last all-caps tweet, Larsson deleted her entire Twitter history, later admitting that she used the website deletealltweets.com to do so and started again with a fresh, clean twitter account.

 hi its the new and fresh me